• Skip to primary navigation

 What is classic banana pudding?

-Classic banana pudding is a dessert that’s made by layering creamy vanilla pudding, freshly sliced bananas, and crunchy vanilla wafers.
+Classic Southern style banana pudding is a dessert that’s made by layering creamy vanilla pudding, freshly sliced bananas, and crunchy vanilla wafers.
 Traditionally, the vanilla pudding is made from scratch using milk, eggs, cornstarch and vanilla.
 It is very similar to the pudding used for banana cream pie.

 The complete instructions can be found below, but to make this classic banana pudding, you’ll heat the milk and gradually incorporate the eggs (temporing) so they don’t scramble.
 Then, you’ll cook the pudding on the stove for a few minutes until it thickens.